Farhankhan-99/financial-fraud-detection/README.md

 ## ⚠️ Note on Dataset

 The 13 enriched columns (`transaction_hour`, `customer_age`, `account_age_days`, `device_type`, `channel`, `merchant_category`, etc.) are **synthetically generated** with fraud-correlated distributions using `numpy.random.seed(42)` for reproducibility.
 The base 11 columns are original PaySim data.
 Data files are not included in this repo due to size (3GB+).

----

-*Built as a portfolio project targeting Data Analyst / ML roles in fintech and banking.*